ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 We removed unnecessary columns of data that were not used in our analysis, dropped outliers over/under the 1.5x IQR threshold on numerical predictors, and filtered out records with null values.
 We also scaled our numberical predictors.
 After dropping outliers and records with null values, we had 27,732 home sale records remaining from an intial dataset with 30,155 records (less than 10% dropped).
 We created helpful functions that could be reused throughout our code in order to avoid duplication of code, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().

-We utilized the CRISP-DM process for our modeling.
+We utilized the CRISP-DM process for our project.
 Our workflow ended up consisting of two rounds of modeling.

 **Round one**